Bioplex News for 2017

 - The UK and Ireland partner of Snow Leopard Projects (en.snow-leopard-projects.com).
 These range from 250 kW to 2 MW (and larger) biogas plant, some have been running for over 10 years.
 We share a common anaerobic digestion process, see Bioplex News - January 2004!

-- Specialising in anaerobic digesters for "family sized" farms, eg 120 cows and several hundred acres.
-The current development is in uses of digestate eg natural slow release fertiliser, fibre for solid fuel or bedding, energy storage.
+- Specialising in anaerobic digesters for "family sized" farms, eg 120 to 150 cows and several hundred acres.
+Optimising the uses of digestate eg natural slow release fertiliser, fibre for solid fuel or bedding, energy storage.
 The whole AD plant can be mobile and modular.

 For more information please see www.portagester.comBack to Top